sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

         ```

         > [!IMPORTANT]
-        > After you are finished with this session, be sure you you disconnect from the session using the PowerShell command Remove-PSSession $Session.
+        > After you are finished with this session, be sure you you disconnect from the session using the PowerShell command `Remove-PSSession $Session`.
 Exchange Online only allows for three open remote PowerShell sessions to protect against denial-of-service (DoS) attacks.

         > [!NOTE]
         > If you simply close the PowerShell window, it will leave the connection open.